d2rq/d2rq/README.md

 <tr><td>ant zip</td><td>Generate distribution file in zip format</td></tr>
 </table>

+Running D2RQ requires at least `ant jar`.

 ## Running D2RQ

-After building with `ant compile`, you can test-run the various components.
+After building with `ant jar`, you can test-run the various components.
 Let's assume you have a MySQL database called `mydb` on your machine.

 ### Generating a default mapping file